-< no comments recorded
+< no comments recorded:

 Good idea.
 There are blind spots due to cars parking on road.
 Coming from a stop sign you have to creep out very carefully as people do about 70km/hour down Grosvenor to get to William Street.
 Dodging traffic on Vincent Street.

-This whole are averyone speeded.
-Even the 40 zone on Vincenn text to Hyde Park, by the time people are going down the hill and passed the speed bumps they are doing 70 in a 40.1 cross the street every day to get to Hyde Park.
+This whole area everyone speeds.
+Even the 40 zone on Vincent next to Hyde Park, by the time people are going down the hill and passed the speed bumps they are doing 70 in a 40.
+I cross the street every day to get to Hyde Park.
 Only a matter of time before someone dies here.
 Never seen a cop or speed camera once in this area"

 I am in favour of installation of these 9 mini roundabouts for safety reasons, provided they are in proportion to the width of all intersecting roads.

-For the roundabout itself could it please be either: 1.
+For the roundabout itself could it please be either:

 Paved with red brick pavers or 'faux' scored red brick pavers, which is in keeping with the neighbourhood.
-Please do not use any light/reflective surfaces for the roundabout itself which will dramatically increase glare for motorists, cyclists and pedestrians alike any any processing or required in works, some managers and cars on Hyde and Ethel, as it is quite stop start.
-As a cyclist on Norfolk, I feel much safer, as it is much clearer who has right of way, and there is less start stop.
-I would be reluctant to see the priority of Norfolk Street changed."
+Please do not use any light/reflective

+- surfaces for the roundabout itself which will dramatically increase glare for motorists, cyclists and pedestrians alike - OR

-OR 2.
-If any vegetation is planned for the centre of these mini roundabouts, could it please only be a water wise ground cover, no higher than 30 cm?
+2. If any vegetation is planned for the centre of these mini roundabouts, could it please only be a water wise ground cover, no higher than 30 cm?
 If taller vegetation is being considered, this could become a visual traffic hazard down the track.

 It would be fantastic if the speed limit could also be reduced to 40 kmh throughout the pilot program zone, thank you.